Investigating the relation between gravitational wave tests of general relativity: Tests of GR

 One version of the parametrized test is the Test Infrastructure for GEneral Relativity (TIGER) approach~\cite{TIGER2012,TIGER2014,Meidam:2017dgf}, whose implementation applied to LIGO-Virgo detections to date uses IMRPhenomPv2 as the underlying GR model.
 In this method, one introduces dimensionless fractional deviations $\delta {\hat p}_k$ in each phasing coefficient $p_k$ as fractional deviations from GR such that $p_k \rightarrow p_k^\text{NS} (1+ \delta {\hat p}_k) + p_k^\text{S}$.
 Here the superscripts NS and S denote the nonspinning and spinning parts of the GR phasing coefficients.
 The fractional deviations are only scaled by the nonspinning part of the coefficients to avoid cases where the spin contributions cause the GR coefficient to vanish.
 Additionally, these coefficients only modify the phasing of the underlying aligned-spin waveform model (IMRPhenomD), not the precessing dynamics used to twist up those waveforms to obtain the final IMRPhenomPv2 precessing waveform model.

 A second approach is the Flexible Theory-Agnostic (FTA) approach, introduced in~\cite{GW170817_TGR}, which is not tied to a specific waveform model, but only considers the inspiral PN coefficients.
-Here it is applied using the SEOBNRv4\_ROM waveform model as the GR baseline, as in the LIGO-Virgo analyses~\cite{O2_TGR,O3a_TGR}.
+Here it is applied using the SEOBNRv4\_ROM waveform model as the GR baseline, as in the LIGO-Virgo analyses~\cite{O2_TGR,O3a_TGR,O3b_TGR}.
 Unlike the TIGER approach, where the deviations in the early-inspiral and late-inspiral coefficients affect all the higher-frequency portions of the waveform through the $C^2$ matching used to stitch together the different parts of the IMRPhenomD model~\cite{Khan:2015jqa}, in the FTA approach, the deviations are tapered to zero at some frequency.
-Here, as in the LIGO-Virgo analyses~\cite{O2_TGR,O3a_TGR}, this frequency is chosen to be the same as the end of the early-inspiral portion of IMRPhenomD ($G M_z f / c^3 = 0.018$)~\cite{Khan:2015jqa}.
+Here, as in the LIGO-Virgo analyses~\cite{O2_TGR,O3a_TGR,O3b_TGR}, this frequency is chosen to be $0.35$ times the peak frequency of the SEOBNRv4 model.
+This choice is designed to be consistent with the end of the early-inspiral portion of IMRPhenomD ($G M_z f / c^3 = 0.018$)~\cite{Khan:2015jqa} used in TIGER.
 The FTA deviations are parameterized in terms of the spinning PN coefficients, unlike TIGER's use of just the nonspinning part.
-They are then mapped to the TIGER parameterization to obtain the final results, as discussed in~\cite{O2_TGR,O3a_TGR}.
+They are then mapped to the TIGER parameterization to obtain the final results, as discussed in~\cite{O2_TGR,O3a_TGR,O3b_TGR}.
 Since both tests only modify the nonprecessing phasing, their results are then directly comparable.